1320 Garin Avenue

-From I-880, exit at Whipple Road and head east toward the hills.
-When you reach Mission Blvd, continue straight onto May Road.
+From I-880, exit at Whipple Road in Hayward/Union City and head east toward the hills.
+When you reach Mission Blvd., continue straight onto May Road.

 From I-580 eastbound (Oakland, Berkeley, etc.), take the I-238 exit and keep left for downtown Hayward.
 Continue onto Foothill Blvd for about 2 miles.
 Take a slight left onto Mission Blvd.
-Follow Mission Blvd for about 5.5 miles and then turn left onto May Road.
+Follow Mission Blvd for about 5.5 miles and then turn left onto May Road in Union City.

 Traveling by BART, come to the South Hayward or Union City BART stations and connect with AC Transit bus #99.
 Take #99 to its stop at the foot of Garin Avenue on Mission Boulevard.
 From there, the park entrance is slightly less than one mile uphill (steep).
 You may also deboard the #99 bus at the Whipple Ave./May Road stop on Mission Blvd.
 From there it is a 0.2-mile walk to the trailhead at the end of May Road.

 Riders should confirm transit information.